cwaitt/Latex-Workshop/sections/diss.md

 ```

 When you compile this document, you should see 2 pages corresponding to the coverpage of your document.
 The first page should not be submitted with your dissertation, and the second should look more professional.
-The **nddiss2e** class has preloaded a set of commonly used packages such as asmath, and graphicx, etc. You may add other packages as needed, but other than the author and document information, the `\documentclass[]{nddiss2e} is the one and only line needed in the preamble.
+The **nddiss2e** class has preloaded a set of commonly used packages such as asmath, and graphicx, etc. You may add other packages as needed, but other than the author and document information, the `\documentclass[]{nddiss2e}` is the one and only line needed in the preamble.
 The open `[]` are there to customize some options which we will cover momentarily.

 The other lines in the preamble set up the document title, author name, and some other things that are needed.
 Edit the information in the `{}` brackets to reflect what your dissertation or thesis will cover.
 If you need a second advisor, leave that commented out for the time being.
-If you have a long title that spans mulitple lines, use the ``\protect\\` command.
+If you have a long title that spans mulitple lines, use the `\\` command.
 This will force a line break in the Title.
 The `\protect` just forces the line break to occur and is only needed in the title.

 All of this information gets transfered to the \maketitle command, which appears between the `\begin{document}` and `\end{document}` commands.
-The command `\frontmatter` is need to let Latex know which pages should be numbered with arabic or roman numerals.
+The command `\frontmatter` is needed to let Latex know which pages should be numbered with arabic or roman numerals.
 All the thing proceeding the physical dissertation, such as the abstract and table of contents, should have roman numerals and the chapters should have arabic numerals.

 ## Customize the **nddiss2e** options